thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Turn to a neighbor and consider how you'd describe a `pet` entity.
 Think of at least five pieces of information that's essential to being a pet.

 Using this information, create a JavaScript object that represents one instance of a `pet` entity.
-Then, create a table to represent the same `pet` entity.
+Then, create a table, like the one above, to represent the same `pet` entity.

 ## How do web applications store and retrieve information?